-Because of the inherent dangers involved in mineral exploration, there is a risk that the Corporation may incur liability or damages as the Corporation conducts business.
+Because of the inherent dangers involved in mineral exploration, there is a risk that the Company may incur liability or damages as the Company conducts business.

 The search for valuable minerals involves numerous hazards.
-As a result, the Corporation may become subject to liability for such hazards, including pollution, cave-ins and other hazards against which the Corporation cannot, or may elect not, to insure against.
-The Corporation currently has no such insurance, but management intends to periodically review the availability of
+As a result, the Company may become subject to liability for such hazards, including pollution, cave-ins and other hazards against which the Company cannot, or may elect not, to insure against.
+The Company currently has no such insurance, but management intends to periodically review the availability of commercially reasonable insurance coverage.
+If a hazard were to occur, the costs of rectifying the hazard may exceed the Company's asset value and cause us to liquidate all of its assets.

-The Corporation's operations are subject to environmental regulations, which could result in additional costs and operational delays.
+The Company's operations are subject to environmental regulations, which could result in additional costs and operational delays.
 Environmental legislation is evolving in a manner that may require stricter standards, and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects, and a heightened degree of responsibility for companies and their officers, directors, and employees.
-There is no assurance that any future changes in environmental regulation will not negatively affect the Corporation's projects.
+There is no assurance that any future changes in environmental regulation will not negatively affect the Company's projects.

-The Corporation has no insurance for environmental problems.
+The Company has no insurance for environmental problems.

 Insurance against environmental risks, including potential liability for pollution or other hazards as a result of the disposal of waste products occurring from exploration and production, has not been available generally in the mining industry.
-The Corporation has no insurance coverage for most environmental risks.
+The Company has no insurance coverage for most environmental risks.
 In the event of a problem, the payment of environmental liabilities and costs would reduce the funds available to us for future operations.
-If the Corporation is unable to full pay for the cost of remedying an environmental problem, the Corporation might be required to enter into an interim compliance measure pending completion of the required remedy.
+If the Company's is unable to full pay for the cost of remedying an environmental problem, the Company might be required to enter into an interim compliance measure pending completion of the required remedy.

-Should the Corporation lose the services of key executives, the Corporation's financial condition and proposed expansion may be negatively impacted.
+Should the Company lose the services of key executives, the Company's financial condition and proposed expansion may be negatively impacted.

-The Corporation depends on the continued contributions of the Corporation's executive officers to work effectively as a team, to execute its business strategy and to manage its business.
+The Company depends on the continued contributions of the Company's executive officers to work effectively as a team, to execute its business strategy and to manage its business.
 The loss of key personnel, or their failure to work effectively, could have a material adverse effect on its business, financial condition, and results of operations.
-Specifically, the Corporation relies on Craig Scherba, the President and Chief Executive Officer and Marc Johnson, the Chief Financial Officer.
+Specifically, the Company relies on Craig Scherba, the President and Chief Executive Officer and Marc Johnson, the Chief Financial Officer.

-The Corporation does not maintain key man life insurance.
-Should the Corporation lose any or all of their services and the Corporation is unable to replace their services with equally competent and experienced personnel, the Corporation's operational goals and strategies may be adversely affected, which will negatively affect potential revenues.
+The Company does not maintain key man life insurance.
+Should the Company lose any or all of their services and the Company is unable to replace their services with equally competent and experienced personnel, the Company's operational goals and strategies may be adversely affected, which will negatively affect potential revenues.

-Because access to the Corporation's properties may be restricted by inclement weather or proper infrastructure, its exploration programs are likely to experience delays.
+Because access to the Company's properties may be restricted by inclement weather or proper infrastructure, its exploration programs are likely to experience delays.

-Access to most of the properties underlying the Corporation's claims and interests is restricted due to their remote locations and because of weather conditions.
-Some of the Corporation's properties are only accessible by air.
+Access to most of the properties underlying the Company's claims and interests is restricted due to their remote locations and because of weather conditions.
+Some of the Company's properties are only accessible by air.
 As a result, any attempts to visit, test, or explore the property are generally limited to those periods when weather permits such activities.
 These limitations can result in significant delays in exploration efforts, as well as mining and production efforts in the event that commercial amounts of minerals are found.
-This could cause the Corporation's business to fail.
+This could cause the Company's business to fail.

-Climate change and related regulatory responses may impact the Corporation's business.
+Climate change and related regulatory responses may impact the Company's business.